Paint Or Seek Camouflage Guide

 Repainting and Zone Rotation

-Cross from warm living room beige to cool hallway grey on House and your old paint reads as a glowing blob.
+Cross from warm living room beige to cool hallway grey on Mansion and your old paint reads as a glowing blob.
 The maps and hiding spots guide lists safe rotation paths per map.
-On Grocery Store, moving from produce greens to aisle browns demands full repaints, not slider tweaks alone.
+On Library, moving from spine greens to aisle browns demands full repaints, not slider tweaks alone.

 Repaint decision checklist